caard0s0/united-atomic-bank/README.md

     go get ./...
     ```

-3. Install Golang-Migrate as CLI. for more information visit <a href="https://github.com/golang-migrate/migrate/tree/master/cmd/migrate">Golang CLI Documentation</a>.
+3. Install <strong>Golang-Migrate</strong> as CLI. for more information visit <a href="https://github.com/golang-migrate/migrate/tree/master/cmd/migrate">Golang CLI Documentation</a>.

 4. Create an `app.env` file with environment variables.